OpenTreeOfLife/reference-taxonomy/doc/scripting.md

     ott.taxon('Ammoniinae').take(ott.taxon('Asiarotalia'))

 Move the children of taxon A into taxon B, and make B be a synonym of
-A.  (I.e. the names are synonyms, but not previously recorded as such):
+A:  (I.e. the names are synonyms, but not previously recorded as such):

     taxon.absorb(othertaxon)
     e.g.
     # From http://www.marinespecies.org/aphia.php?p=taxdetails&id=557120
-    ott.taxon('Parentia').add(ott.taxon('Parentiola'))
+    ott.taxon('Parentia').absorb(ott.taxon('Parentiola'))

-Delete a taxon and all of its descendents:
+Delete a taxon and all of its descendants:

     taxon.prune()

+Delete all the descendants of a given taxon: (this is useful for grafting one taxonomy into another)

+    taxon.trim()

 Delete a taxon, moving all of its children up one level (e.g. delete a subfamily making all of its genus children children of the family):